microsoft/MSLab/Scenarios/S2D and SCVMM 2019/readme.md

 ## About the lab

 The intention of this lab is to demonstrate transitioning from standalone S2D cluster to S2D cluster managed by SCVMM.
+It will demonstrate how to transition to Logical Switch and how to transition from Cluster-Aware Updating to updating with SCVMM.

 ## Lab prerequisites